sphinx-contrib/repl/README.rst

 ==========================================================================
-sphinxcontrib-repl - Sphinx directives to auto-evaluate Python code-blocks
+sphinxcontrib-repl - Directives to auto-evaluate Python code-blocks
 ==========================================================================

-The ``sphinxcontrib-repl`` directives automatically run their content line-by-line in Python REPL interpreter during Sphinx builds the host reStructuredText files.
-The code-blocks are then replaced by ``doctest`` blocks containing the input/output lines as appear in the interpreter.
+``sphinxcontrib-repl`` is an extension to `Sphinx <https://www.sphinx-doc.org/>`_ document generator tool.
+The extension introduces ``repl`` and ``repl-quiet`` directives to run Python REPL interpreters during Sphinx builds the documentation.
+The content of the directives will be automatically evaluated line-by-line in the interpreter, and ``repl`` blocks will add what would be printed on the interpreter in the output document.

 --------
 Contents